Skip to Content

 Even absent of suspicion of an employer’s wrongdoing, the right to talk about your pay at work can help you learn more about what your labor is worth to your employer when compared to other employers in your industry – but exercise caution when discussing wage information outside of the workplace.

-If you want to learn more about your employment rights or want an attorney to help you file a violation claim, contact K2 Employment Law today.
+If you want to learn more about your employment rights or want an attorney to help you file a violation claim in California, contact K2 Employment Law today.

 Categories: